Hungary's Orban concludes Beijing 'peace mission 3.0' visit – DW – 07/08/2024

 Hungary's Orban concludes Beijing 'peace mission 3.0' visitPublished July 8, 2024last updated July 8, 2024

-Orban's visit to the Chinese capital came on the back of recent trips to Kyiv and Moscow in which he has attempted to position himself as a mediator pushing for an end to the ongoing war between Russia and Ukraine.
+Orban's visit to the Chinese capital came after his recent trips to Kyiv and Moscow, where he attempted to position himself as a mediator pushing for an end to the ongoing Russian war in Ukraine.

 In an interview with German tabloid newspaper BILD published on Monday to coincide with his Beijing visit, Orban repeated his calls for a cease-fire and warned of further escalation in the conflict in the coming months.